opencolin/nebius-devsite/README.md

-# nebius-homepage
+# nebius-builders

-A Nebius Builders Network site rebuilt on **Nebius.com's exact tech stack** so the Nebius web team can adopt and maintain it without context-switching from how their main marketing site works.
+A Nebius Builders site built following **Nebius.com's exact tech stack** so the web team can adopt and maintain it without context-switching.

 ## The stack (mirrors nebius.com)